filipesilva/fdb/README.md

 You can put triggers and whatever else you want in this edn file.

 Deleted files are removed from the database.
-But since XTDB is a [bitemporal](https://v1-docs.xtdb.com/concepts/bitemporality/) database, you can still query for past versions of the database.
+But since XTDB is a [bitemporal](https://v1-docs.xtdb.com/concepts/bitemporality/) database, you can query for past versions of the database.
-`fdb watch` will also pick up files that changed since it was last running.
+`fdb watch` will pick up files that changed since it was last running, including deletions.

 `~/fdb/user/` has a [repl and query file](repl-and-query-files) to play with.
 The [Reference](#reference) is in `~/fdb/demos/reference` and contains examples of how things work.

 You can also run `fdb sync` to do a one-shot sync.
-This is useful when you have some automation you want to run manually.
+This is useful when you have automation you want to run manually.
 It doesn't run `fdb.on/schedule` though.

 `fdb read glob-pattern` forces a read of the (real, not mount) paths.